-The aim: The service provides an opportunity for all students and staff at the University of Warwick to access professional therapeutic counselling so that they may better develop and fulfil their personal, academic and professional potential.
+The aim: The service provides an opportunity for all students at the University of Warwick to access professional therapeutic counselling so that they may better develop and fulfil their personal, academic and professional potential.

 There is a team of counsellors working to provide a comprehensive counselling service for the University of Warwick.
 People from all departments use the Counselling Service.
 Our experience tells us that for some people one counselling session is sufficient, whereas some people benefit from a follow up session.
 Some people may benefit from a course of counselling.
 However, the emphasis will be on a solution focussed course of counselling rather than on-going befriending.

 There are various theoretical models that influence the way in which the counsellors may work with you.
 Some key models currently used in the Counselling Service include: person-centred, cognitive behavioural (CBT) and integrative using a range of tools and techniques including solution focused work; EFT, ACT, REBT, and many more.

 The Counselling Service is situated Westwood House on the Westwood Campus. http://www2.warwick.ac.uk/services/its/servicessupport/web/interactivemap